pepa65/m2m/README.md

 ## Install
 * `go install github.com/pepa65/m2m@latest`
-* The directory `~/.m2m.conf` contains all the account config files which are checked in lexical order.
+* The directory `~/.m2m.conf` contains all the account config files which are checked concurrently.
   The file name is the account name.
 (See the `Example` file in the repo).
 * The config files have the POP3 server config details and the Maildir location with parameters:
   - `username`: POP3 username [mandatory]